-For this Parcel B7 Phase II Investigation, a representative 50% of the complete analytical dataset will undergo data validation.
+For this Parcel B7 and Parcel B25 Phase II Investigation, a representative 20% of the complete analytical dataset will undergo data validation.
 Samples will be selected in groups according to the laboratory project number assigned to each set of samples.
 Each laboratory project number will be assigned a sequential number (from 1, 2, 3 ... n) in the order received by the laboratory until all sample groups for the Site have been received by the laboratory.
-The random number function will be used to randomly order the project numbers and project numbers will be selected from top to bottom until 50% or more of the total number of samples at the Site have been identified for validation.
+The random number function will be used to randomly order the project numbers and project numbers will be selected from top to bottom until 20% or more of the total number of samples at the Site have been identified for validation.
+Each parcel will be evaluated independently, ensuring that 20% of the datasets in both Parcel B7 and Parcel B25 will be validated.